• Skip to main content

 Stewed pears ingredients, vanilla essence, pears, ground cinnamon, water (not pictured).

-Pears: fresh pears is best for this recipe.
+Pears: fresh pears are best for this recipe.
 The beauty of this recipe is it works no matter how ripe your pears are.
-If you have crunchy pears you can cook them a little longer to soften them up but its also great for using up really ripe pears that are on their last legs and are just about to become over ripe.
+If you have unripe pears or crunchy pears you can cook them a little longer to soften them up but it's also great for using up really ripe pears that are on their last legs and are just about to become overripe.

 Water (not pictured): a splash of water helps loosen up these pears and gets the juices flowing to allow them to cook without drying out.